open-micro-services/allin-springcloud/sc-demo-projects/dp-websocket/README.md

 java -jar dp-websocket-0.0.1-SNAPSHOT.jar  --spring.profiles.active=prod
 `

-and you can put more adtional parameters  like change the port with `--server.port=9999 `
+and you can put more additional parameters  like change the port with `--server.port=9999 `

 # Features